 Today, Place of Promise operates four long-term residential homes, offers programming for children elementary through high school, and provides training and internships for churches, ministries, and the next generation of ministry leadership.

 Over the last twenty four years, Place of Promise has continued to focus on building a new life centered on Jesus Christ.
 While the challenges have changed – alcohol and drug use starting at 10 years of age, polysubstance abuse, multi-generational separation from God, and dual- and tri-diagnosis (mental, physical, and substance abuse) – the focus on Christ has not.

 Beth and Jeff have been married for 46 years, have 4 grown children, and 6 grandchildren.
 Beth has mothered and grand-mothered countless more.

 Jeff joined Place of Promise as Executive Director in January 2018.
 Previously, Jeff was the Director of Strategic Initiatives at Straight Ahead Ministries in Worcester, MA, for over 5 years.
 Prior to joining Straight Ahead, Jeff has held executive level positions in Marketing, Product Management, and Engineering in the telecommunications industry.

 Jeff holds a Bachelor’s and Master’s degree in Electrical Engineering from Lehigh University and Cornell University.
 Additionally, he holds a Management Certificate from Georgia Institute of Technology.

 Jeff and his wife, Carolyn, have 2 grown children and are very active in their church.
-Jeff has designed and led Men’s Bible Studies for almost 10 years, including in-prison ministry programs.
+Jeff has designed and led Men’s Bible Studies for over 10 years, including in-prison ministry programs.

 Terry was the first employee of Place of Promise.
 Having met Beth in her Roxbury neighborhood, Terry started volunteering in the Coffee House and Home Church that Beth and her husband Jeff hosted.